Car Accident UM Settlement

 I. Additional Things to do After Settling

 Where suit has already been filed when you settle, then the suit simply remains as is.
-If suit has not been filed, then you file suit against the defendant, identify that defendant as the “released defendant”.
+If suit has not been filed, then you file suit against the defendant, defining that defendant as the “released defendant”.
 If you obtain a judgment against the defendant, then the judgment is entered not in the name of the defendant but against the “Released Defendant” and any judgment should state that the UIM is liable for the judgment up to their limits.

 J. Court Approval